rycus86/demo-site/src/res/specs/docker-compose.md

       - gplay-secrets.env
 ```

+The *Composefile* defines four *read-only* applications that will work together.
 Each application exposes its port *5000* to listen for incoming requests and
 they are also configured in a way that *Docker* would restart them automatically
 should they fail for whatever reason.